dgraph-io/dgraph-docs/content/graphql/federation/index.md

   products: [Product]
 }
 ```
-The same is also achievable with the `extend` keyword, i.e., user has the choice to choose between `extend type User ...` or `type User @extends ...`.
+You can also achieve this with the `extend` keyword; so you have a choice between two types of syntax to extend a type into your Dgraph GraphQL service: `extend type User ...` or `type User @extends ...`.

 ### `@external` directive
-This directive is used when the given field is not stored in this service.
+You use this directive when the given field is not stored in this service.
 It can only be used on extended type definitions.
-As it is used above on the `id` field of `User` type.
+For example, it is used in the example shown above on the `id` field of the `User` type.

 ### `@provides` directive
-This directive is used on a field that tells the gateway to return a specific fieldSet from the base type while fetching the field.
+You use this directive on a field that tells the gateway to return a specific fieldset from the base type while fetching the field.

 For example -